lucasktlee/posts/drafts/spa-covenants.md

 > would unreasonably interfere with the business or operations of the Company
 > or any of its Subsidiaries.

-The reality is that the purchaser(s) will need the cooperation of the target company’s management to facilitate the debt financing arrangements,<sup><a href="#fn05" id="fref05">5</a></sup> for example by assisting with the preparation of offering memoranda for the debt financing
+The reality is that the purchaser(s) will need the cooperation of the target company’s management to facilitate the debt financing arrangements,<sup><a href="#fn05" id="fref05">5</a></sup> for example by assisting with the preparation of offering memoranda for the debt financing, participating in road shows organized by the arranging banks to market the loans to prospective institutional investors and other banks, providing financial information required under the terms of the debt financing agreements, facilitating the taking of security over the assets of the target company as required by the lenders, and assisting the arranging banks to complete required know-your-customer and anti-money laundering checks.

 ### Exclusivity